-We're committed to gas safety in your home, so we’ll:
+We're committed to gas safety in your home, so we make sure to:

 - maintain landlord owned gas appliances and flues in our homes every year as part of a gas safety check (we don’t check tenant owned appliances)